Linaro/website/_posts/current/blog/2020-07-27-using-energy-model-to-stay-in-tdp-budget.md

 ---
 layout: post
 title: Using Energy Model To Stay In TDP Budget
+description:
-description: 'An ever-increasing number of embedded devices need fine grain control on their performance in order to limit the power consumption.
+  "An ever-increasing number of embedded devices need fine grain control on their performance in order to limit the power consumption.
 There are three primary reasons for this: to increase the battery life, to protect the components and to control the temperature.
-In this intriguing article, Daniel looks into the power consumption complexities and the challenges this creates.'
+In this intriguing article, Daniel looks into the power consumption complexities and the challenges this creates."
 date: 2020-07-29 10:41:16+00:00
 image: /assets/images/content/code-background_1.jpg
 tags:
   - SoC Power Consumption
   - Power Management
   - Thermal Framework
   - GPU
   - RAPL
   - Powercap
   - Device Tree
 related_projects:
   - PERF
 category: blog
 author: daniel.lezcano
 ---